 You’ve seen enough of the kangaroos, picked and tasted sweet apples, went to some of Australia’s nicest places and even did chill like a true Australian.
 Hmmm… Something’s missing.
 Shopping!
 No wonder you feel incomplete.
-A holiday in Australia is never complete without buying souvenirs and that’ll be just a missed opportunity if you don’t shop for anything.
-If you do plan to shop in the land down under.
-Here are some recommendations:
+A holiday is never complete without buying souvenirs and that’ll be just a missed opportunity if you don’t shop for anything.
+If you don’t know where to shop in Australia, here are some recommendations:

 Oxford Street, Sydney